EtMoV/angular-blog-opc/README.md

 # AngularBlogOpc

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2 as part of an Openclassroom exercise (https://openclassrooms.com/fr/courses/4668271-developpez-des-applications-web-avec-angular).

+# Installing

+In the project folder run `npm install` to install dependencies

 ## Development server